GLUTEN FREE HOT CROSS BUNS (UPDATED 2022)

-- Meanwhile, prepare the glaze, mix the allulose and orange juice on a small pot, bring to boil and simmer for 5 minutes.
+- Meanwhile, prepare the glaze, mix the allulose and orange juice in a small pot, bring to a boil and simmer for 5 minutes.

 - When the buns have cooled but are still warmish, paint with the orange glaze using a cooking brush.

-- Enjoy with my homemade Nutella, sugar-free Strawberry Rhubarb Jam or Blackberry jam, or anything you like.
+- Enjoy with my homemade Nutella, sugar-free Strawberry Rhubarb Jam, Blackberry jam, or anything you like.

 6 servings per container